Your cart

 • Average-weight back or combo sleeper

-Under heavier frames, Treasure in a firmer comfort or Copper Sport Hybrid in Medium or Firm held alignment best.
-Gem felt too thin and Prize Gel in Plush allowed more sink than ideal for long-term back health at those weights.
+Under heavier frames, Treasure in a firmer feel and Copper Sport in Medium or Firm held alignment best.
+Gem felt too thin, and softer versions of Prize Gel allowed more sink than we’d want for long-term back comfort at higher weights.

 Limitations